ojeda-e/old.ojeda-e.github.io/_posts/2021-06-22-The_project.md

 environment.

-This was, in fact, one of my strongest motivations to contribute a membrane curvature tool under the MDAnalysis umbrella.
+This was, in fact, one of my strongest motivations to contribute a membrane curvature tool under the [MDAnalysis] umbrella.
 With [membrane_curvature], students and researchers will be able to calculate mean and gaussian curvature of biological membranes using one of the most popular, easy-to-use, and actively-maintained packages for analysis of MD simulations.

-I started developing this tool as part of my PhD and I would like to share it with the wider MD community.
+I started developing this tool as part of my Ph.D. and I would like to share it with the wider MD community.
 I am convinced that by sharing our knowledge and open-sourcing our algorithms and tools, science will move forward at a faster pace.